Pr0x1mas/beenz-bot/README.md

 ![beenz-bot logo](assets/banner.jpg)

-The orginal versio of the Discord bot of the Democratic Republic of Heinz
+The orginal version of the Discord bot of the Democratic Republic of Heinz before it was restructured by TheProgramableTurtle.

 A bot that allows you to easily kill a server.